+In this post, we will show you how to fix Error 0x800710FE or 0x8007112a, An unexpected error is keeping you from deleting the file on Windows 11/10 computers.
 The files available offline on Windows are available with Client Side Caching (CSC) cache and database.
-The cache helps Windows to have synchronization of files with external server.
-In case if this database is corrupted, it has an in-built capability to restart itself.
+The cache helps Windows to have synchronization of files with the external server.
+In case this database is corrupted, it has an in-built capability to restart itself.
 However, if there is a crucial corruption of components, you may face its consequences while deleting some files.

-Recently, we came around an issue where we got following error when we delete files on Windows 8.1 running machine:
+You will see the following error messages when you delete files on Windows 11/10 running machine:

-The error code research gives us the hint that offline files cache is corrupted and we should repair or clear it to solve this problem.
-In you’re too a victim of this issue, here is how you can fix it:
+The error code research gives us the hint that the offline files cache is corrupted and we should repair or clear it to solve this problem.
+If you too are a victim of this issue, here is how you can fix it.

-You can now check the status of problem, if it is fixed now, you’re good to go.
-If the issue still persists, try the next steps.
+You can now check the status of the problem, if it is fixed now, you’re good to go.
+If the issue persists, try the next steps.

 Registry Disclaimer: The further steps will involve registry manipulation.
 Making mistakes while manipulating registry could affect your system adversely.
 So be careful while editing registry entries and create a System Restore point first.